andrlange/spring-resilience/Readme.md

 ![Resilience Demo](images/resilience-demo.png)

 ## Setup
-- you can run PostgreSQL, PGAdmin, Zipkin, Prometheus and Grafana using the docker-compose.yaml
+- you can run PostgreSQL, PGAdmin, Zipkin, Zookepper, Kafka, Prometheus and Grafana using the docker-compose.yaml
 - Additional Databases (addresses, students) are created on first postgres startup

 PostgreSQL, PGAdmin and Zipkin is started using docker compose up -d